acend/helm-basics-training/content/labs/04.1/_index.en.md

 ### Task 1: Change deployment.yml Template and values.yml File

-Our Container Image has the name `appuio/example-spring-boot:latest`.
-Change the content of your `deployment.yml` and `values.yml` so a Pod with the `the example-spring-boot` image is started instead of the `nginx` image from the default chart your created with `helm create mychart` in Lab 2.
+Our Container Image has the name `appuio/example-spring-boot:latest` and is a very basic Springboot application.
+Change the content of your `deployment.yml` and `values.yml` so a Pod with the `example-spring-boot` image is started instead of the `nginx` image from the default chart your created with `helm create mychart` in lab 2.

-The `appuio/example-spring-boot:latest` application has a health check running on port `8080` and path `/health`.
+The `appuio/example-spring-boot:latest` application is running on port `8080`.
 Change the existing `deployment.yaml` to suit for this.

-After the changes, try to create a release from your template.
+After the changes, create or upgrade a release from your template.

 {{% collapse solution-2 "Solution Task 1" %}}